 • Home improvement and furnishings

-When you open your account, the default choice category is gas.
-But you can change it if you want to get 3 percent cash back in another category.
+When you open your account, you can change your default category if you want to get 3 percent cash back in another category.

-In the end, the rewards winner for you will depend on your spending habits.
+In this regard, the rewards winner for you will depend on your spending habits.
 For example, if you get the Customized Cash Secured and you don’t use it in any of its elevated rewards categories, you’ll earn 1 percent back on most of your purchases.
-This means you’d earn less than the Unlimited Cash Secured’s 1.5 percent cash back.
+This means you’d earn less with that card than with the Unlimited Cash Secured’s 1.5 percent cash back.

 Annual fee winner: Tie

 Typically, secured cards come with various fees — the annual fee being one of the most common charges.
-Neither of these cards has an annual fee, but it’s worth noting that each card charges a late fee of up to $40.
+Neither of these cards has an annual fee.

 Foreign transaction fee winner: Tie